Scott-Guinn/rum-compass/README.md

 - update current heading on a regular basis (every 5 seconds or so)
 - create a modal for when user arrives at destination (or within 500 feet)

+- refactor calculateDistance & calculateBearing to the frontend or a separate route so API request is not made for simple recalculations

 Backlog:
 - fix the crude 'wobble' simulation of the compass